A Proud Past, A Vibrant Future

 Our history includes many stories of generous supporters and each year our coaches and administrative staff work hard to ensure high standards are maintained.
 However, in the modern world, we need to adapt our practices in order to sustain and improve the club.

-That’s why we’ve established the MUBC Rowing Sub-fund, which we are calling the Future Fund.
-Over the next five years, the Fund aims to raise $5 million.
+That’s why we’ve established the Melbourne University Boat Club Sub-fund of the Melbourne University Sport Foundation, which we are calling the MUBC Future Fund.
+The Fund aims to raise $5 million.
+We have made a substantial start - almost $4m raised and the establishment of scholarships that will support us long into the future.
 It is an ambitious target, but ambition is at the heart of everything we do.

 We invite all the members of our community to assist MUBC by making a gift to the Future Fund.
 In doing so, you will be providing opportunities for future generations of oarsmen and women to come.